bryanbraun/checkboxland/README.md

 Checkboxland is a JavaScript library for rendering anything as HTML checkboxes.

-You can use it to display animations, text, and arbitrary data.
-It also supports plugins, so you can build more powerful APIs on top of it.
+You can use it to display animations, text, images, video, and arbitrary data.
+It also supports plugins, so you can add your own APIs.

 Checkboxland is dependency-free, framework-agnostic, and fun! 🙃